rnakato/SSP/README.md

       --gt arg                     Genome table (tab-delimited file describing the name and length of each chromosome)
-      --mptable arg                Genome table of mappable regions
+      --mptable arg                Genome table of mappable regions --include_allchr             Include all chromosomes for calculation (default: autosomes only, i.e., 'chrN', where N is a numeric number)
     Fragment:
       --nomodel                    omit fraglent length estimation (default: estimated by strand-shift profile) --flen arg (=150)            predefined fragment length (with --nomodel option)